William Guesdon: Life and career

 He was born in Hobart on 6 December 1848.
 His father was William Andrew Guesdon (1816-1891), a successful Hobart merchant.
+His mother was Esther Rebecca Dowling (1827-1865).

 He was educated at Horton College and Hobart High School.
 After finishing his education he left for the mainland and spent some time in Melbourne.
 He then returned to Hobart and joined his father's firm of W.A.
 Guesdon & Co.
 On his father's death he became a principal of Guesdon & Westbrook, a prominent firm of auctioneers in Hobart.
 He later became a land and estate agent.

 He married Elizabeth Webb in Hobart on 9 August 1871 and the couple had seven children.
 They divorced in 1887.
 He married Grace Lilian Eady 16 May 1895 and the couple had six children, three daughters and three sons.

 Guesdon had an interest in the turf.
 He was a founder member of the Tasmanian Racing Club in 1875.
 His horse Darriwell won the Melbourne Cup in 1879.
 The following year he won the VRC Derby with Darabin.